moutons/tracing-sysadvent-2021/least-privilege-with-process-auditing.md

 104754 linux-vsp_files-accessed.txt
 ```

 So the full CentOS container running a little COBOL Hello World application needs access to six hundred thirty seven files, and CINC Auditor/InSpec running a 22-line profile directly on the OS needs to access over one hundred four thousand files.
-That doesn't directly mean that one is more or less of a security risk than the other, particularly given that a Hello World application can't report on the compliance state of your machines, containers, applications, et cetera, but it is fun to think about.
+That doesn't directly mean that one is more or less of a security risk than the other, particularly given that a Hello World application can't report on the compliance state of your machines, containers, or applications for example, but it is fun to think about.

 TODO: super fun to remember what containers are actually doing via this output, isn't it?